Built-in Tools

 // User: "I want to delete my account"

-// Agent internally decides it needs confirmation, so it calls user_interaction:
+// Agent internally decides it needs confirmation:

 // user_interaction({